Grupo-MACC/graded_lab/Backup/README.md

 ## Common files on all servers

-Se respaldan en todas las máquinas (AAA, Web, Web_DB, Backup, etc.):
+These files are backed up on all relevant machines (AAA, Web, Web_DB, Backup server, etc.):

 * `/etc/ntpsec/ntp.conf`
 * `/etc/ssh/sshd_config`